 Think of the verb impress as "leaving a mark."
 You might impress a print onto canvas, or you might impress prospective employers in a job interview.
 Whether that impression will be good or bad is up to you!

-The past participle of the Latin verb imprimere, "to press," is impressus, which evolved in the 14th Century to the meaning "to make a permanent image."
+The past participle of the Latin verb imprimere, "to press," is impressus, which evolved in the 14th century to the meaning "to make a permanent image."
 The word then came to be used figuratively, as when your parents impress upon you the importance of being honest or when you impress the judges at a diving competition.
 Impress can also mean to conscript someone into the army.